 The financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards and Interpretations adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The financial statements comply with International Financial Reporting Standards (IFRS) adopted by the International Accounting Standards Board (IASB).
-The financial statements have been prepared on an accrual and historical cost basis.
+The financial statements have been prepared on an accrual and historical cost basis and are presented in Australian dollars, which is the company's functional and presentation currency.

-The financial statements were authorised for issue, in accordance with a resolution of directors, on 27 September 2023.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 28 September 2023.
 The directors have the power to amend and reissue the financial statements.